 See the Northern Lights dancing in clear winter skies, explore the windswept cliffs, and watch seabirds gather in great estuaries.
-Stroll along Ballymastocker Beach and visit Fanad Head Lighthouse, a popular dolphin-watching spot with a breathtaking landscape.
+Stroll along one of the most incredible Donegal beaches at Ballymastocker Beach and visit Fanad Head Lighthouse, a popular dolphin-watching spot with a breathtaking landscape.
 You’ll marvel at the natural beauty of this remote and rocky region.

 The Sliabh Liag (Slieve League) cliffs in County Donegal are among the highest sea cliffs in Europe, towering spectacularly over the Atlantic.
 Take to the water and kayak along the bottom of the cliffs, marvel at the dizzying heights and enjoy the beautiful views.
 Head to Silver Strand, a hidden beach only accessible by the sea or by steps, or check out local craftspeople weaving classic Irish tweed.